More than 102 million American adults have total cholesterol levels at or above 200 mg/dl, which is considered unhealthy.

 Approximately 35 million of these people have levels of 240 mg/dl or higher, putting them at high risk for heart disease.

 Some cholesterol is necessary for your body to thrive.
 However, if your low-density lipoprotein (LDL) or “bad cholesterol” is too high, you can develop serious health issues, most notably heart problems and diabetes.

-Familial hypercholesterolaemia (FH) is a condition caused be a gene mutation and characterised by higher than normal levels of LDL cholesterol.
-This condition causes up to 10 percent of early onset coronary artery disease which is a disease that occurs before the age of 55 years.
+Familial hypercholesterolemia (FH) is a condition caused by a gene mutation and characterized by higher than normal levels of LDL cholesterol.
+This condition causes up to 10 percent of early-onset coronary artery disease, which is a disease that occurs before the age of 55 years.
 FH affects approximately 1 in 500 people and isn’t commonly diagnosed.
-Obviously this condition is not diet related.
+Obviously, this condition is not diet-related.

 However, many causes of high cholesterol can, at least partly, be linked to our diet.

 The best way to either lower your cholesterol or ensure that you don’t develop high cholesterol as a result of your cholesterol intake is to watch your diet.
-There are certain high cholesterol foods that are both nutritious and beneficial to your health.
-However, there are many unhealthy high cholesterol foods to avoid or reduce in your diet if you’re looking to avoid high cholesterol problems.
+Certain high cholesterol foods are both nutritious and beneficial to your health.
+However, there are many unhealthy high cholesterol foods to avoid or reduce in your diet if you’re looking to prevent high cholesterol problems.

 Here are some high cholesterol foods to avoid:

 1. Fried foods

 Fried foods like breaded meat, french fries, and cheese sticks are not only high in calories but loaded with unhealthy trans fats and high in bad cholesterol.
 High consumption of fried foods has been linked to obesity, diabetes, and an increased risk of heart disease as a result of the high cholesterol and trans fat content.